 This is one of our special homeschool history weeks in the River Houses: the week of the 19th of April, the day the American Revolution began in 1775.

-If you’d like to teach some Revolutionary history in your home academy this week, here’s a carefully prepared online collection of original documents, lesson plans, and open-ended discussion questions assembled by history teacher James Walsh of Kentucky, all ready to go for you and your students:
+If you’d like to teach some Revolutionary American history in your home academy this week, here’s a carefully prepared online collection of original documents, lesson plans, and open-ended discussion questions assembled by history teacher James Walsh of Scott County High School in Kentucky, all ready to go for you and your students:

 The United States declared its independence in 1776, but to understand independence, students need to understand the events that led up to it.
-That’s what this collection of primary sources and discussion questions will help them do.
+That’s what this collection of primary source materials and discussion questions will help them do.

 After the conclusion of the French and Indian War in 1763, relations between the American colonists and the British Crown and Parliament quickly deteriorated.
 By 1776, many of the colonists, and representatives of all 13 colonies, were ready to declare their independence and take up arms.
 This set of sources focuses on a selection of events, legislation, and perspectives from both sides during this time period.
 The documents, images, and artifacts help the student-historian understand the process of going from loyal subjects of the British Crown to rebels willing to risk their lives.
 Through this inquiry, together with other knowledge, the student should be able to understand the background of Americaβs Revolution and some of the factors leading to all revolutions.
 (Road to Revolution)